-- 1. The MinBias dataset.
+The MinBias dataset.
 This dataset records the full waveform readout of randomly triggered HLC events at a rate that corresponds on average to 1/1000 events.
-The largest contribution to the IceCube trigger rate comes from down-going muons produced in cosmic ray induced showers [18] and therefore is the largest signal component in this dataset.
+The largest contribution to the IceCube trigger rate comes from downgoing muons produced in cosmic ray induced showers [18] and therefore is the largest signal component in this dataset.
 These muons tend to have small energies when they reach the detector, thus they produce minimal MPE contamination.
 The full waveform of these events allows us to extract the raw information about the individual pulses.
-This will be used to measure the individual PMT charge distributions. - 2.
-The BeaconLaunch dataset.
-This is a forced trigger (not triggered by the discriminator) filter that is typically used to monitor the individual DOM baseline.
-It includes the full ATWD window waveform readout.
-Since this dataset is forced triggered, the majority of these waveforms represent baseline fluctuations with minimal contamination from the occasional coincidental pulse that makes it into the readout window.
-This dataset will be used to examine the noise contribution to the charge distributions.
-Note: when using this datasets, the weight of every pulse is scaled by a factor of 28.4 to account for the livetime difference between the MinBias dataset and the BeaconLaunch dataset.
-Weight, in this context, refers to the equivalent number of photons in the MinBias dataset that one photon in the BeaconLaunch dataset is proportional to in order for both datasets to have the same equivalent livetime.
+This will be used to measure the individual PMT charge distributions.

+2. The BeaconLaunch dataset.
+This is a forced trigger (not triggered by the discriminator) 188 filter that is typically used to monitor the individual DOM baseline.
+It includes the full 189 ATWD window waveform readout.
+Since this dataset is forced triggered, the majority of 190 these waveforms represent baseline fluctuations with minimal contamination from the occa-191 sional coincidental pulse that makes it into the readout window.
+This dataset will be used to 192 examine the noise contribution to the charge distributions.
+Note: when using this dataset, the 193 weight of every pulse is multiplied by a factor of 28.4 to account for the livetime difference 194 between the MinBias dataset and the BeaconLaunch dataset.
+Weight, in this context, refers to 195 the number of photons in the MinBias dataset equivalent to one photon in the BeaconLaunch 196 dataset for which both datasets have the same equivalent livetime.
+197

-This analysis uses the full MinBias and BeaconLaunch datasets from IceCube season 2011 to 2016 (subsequently referred to as IC86.2011 to IC86.2016).
+This analysis uses the full MinBias and BeaconLaunch datasets from IceCube seasons 2011 to 2016 (subsequently referred to as IC86.2011 to IC86.2016).
 Seasons in IceCube typically start in June of the labeled year and end approximately one year later.
 Calibration is performed at the beginning of each season.